 Fr.
 Tim played an active role in the town by assisting the ambulance services wherever possible.
 Because of his civil mindedness and involvement, he was hired by the local placement and retraining board to allocated funds in a non-partial way to those who were eligible to receive this assistance while relocating after the mine closed.
 Shortly after his work with this program was finished, he moved to Dawson City.
 Fr.
 Rigaud and Fr.
 Tim were both well known for the healthy and productive vegetable gardens.
 Fr.
 Tim’s replacement was Fr.
 Andrew Cuschieri from Toronto.
 Fr.
 Andrew stayed in Faro during the difficult time when a town was nearly non-existent.
 Father returned to Toronto in 1995.
 St. Pat Moran, CSJ came back to become the parish administrator in the summer of 1995.
 Fr.
 P. Veyrat, OMI from Ross River came to say Mass two times per month.
 Sister lived in the rectory and made a pleasant atmosphere for all to visit.

 [Diocesan priest Fr.
 Ain Leetma served as an interim priest for a months during the late summer early fall of 2009.
 Another Diocesan priest, Fr.
-John Vines has been parish priest since 2011.
-Currently there is no resident priest but a couple serve as lay Ministers close by in Ross River.
+John Vines was parish priest afterwards.
+Currently, the mission is served by a couple, Pamela and Gregg Janiga, who are lay ministers for both Faro and Carmacks.